 The Health Team aims to gather information from advisors, teachers, and coaches about the emotional well being of boys and creates a treatment plan to support the student.
 The Health Team is composed of the Counseling Department, the Upper School Director, the Middle School Director, the school’s nurse, and the director of the Office of Academic Support.

 Counseling Department Programs

 Ms. Schmunk leads a number of counseling group meetings for boys, which help boys to open up about their life situations.

 For students who are gay, bi-sexual, or questioning their sexuality.
 This is an extremely confidential group that meets when needed.
 This group evolved several years ago to support students who might want to talk to other boys who are gay, bi-sexual, or questioning their sexuality.

-Ms. Schmunk and Dr. Thompson lead a weekly Family Group, composed of boys whose parents are divorced or estranged.
+Ms. Schmunk leads a weekly Family Group, composed of boys whose parents are divorced, separated, or experiencing complicated family dynamics.